Aria-K-Alethia/X-AI/README.md

 # X-NLP
 A Customized NLP toolkit.
 The code in this repo is designed for NLP or at least Machine Learning Task.

 ## TODO

-- readme
+- LSTM CELL
-- update the code
-- code arrangement
+- transformer
-- vocab, embedding, utils, merge_bidirection_state

 ## Requirements